 People who wish to make a substantial gift to Loyola over a period of years, while ensuring that their property will ultimately return to themselves or their loved ones, may be interested in a charitable lead trust.
 The lead trust can be one of the few ways to reduce or eliminate taxes that would otherwise be due on assets left to children or grandchildren.
 Under the terms of a charitable lead trust, assets are transferred to a trust that pays income to Loyola for the number of years you determine.
 At the end of that period, the assets are returned to you or other persons you name.

 By using a life estate arrangement, you can make a gift of your home or farm now while retaining the security of knowing you may live there as long as you wish.
-A key advantage of this plan is that the satisfaction of giving, as well as a tax deduction is enjoyed now rather than later.
+A key advantage of this plan is that the satisfaction of giving, as well as a tax deduction, is enjoyed now rather than later.
 You continue to take care of the property, pay the taxes, and even receive any income it generates.
 But because you have made a gift of the property by deed, it does not pass through your probate estate at death, possibly saving unnecessary expenses and delays.
 The property passes to Loyola after your death.

-Life insurance needs change as life progresses.
+Life insurance needs changes as life progresses.
 Children become self-sufficient, and investments may provide unexpected income and security.
 As a result, not all life insurance coverage may be needed for the reason it was initially purchased.
 One of the simplest ways to make a significant gift in the future is to name Loyola to receive all or a portion of the proceeds of a policy no longer needed for its original purpose.
 Another way is to purchase a new policy, naming Loyola as beneficiary or co-beneficiary, to create a gift that may ultimately be much larger than its cost.

 Whether you participate in a company pension plan or a fund you have established yourself such as an Individual Retirement Account (IRA), you may accumulate funds beyond your needs for comfortable support of yourself and loved ones.
 In such a case, it may be very easy to make a gift from such accounts to support the work you consider vital for the spiritual and material well-being of future generations.
 It can be satisfying to know that the funds you carefully saved over a lifetime may ultimately be put to good use as part of a prudent estate plan.
 Because such assets can have high total income and estate tax costs (on the order of 70%) if left to children, many owners of such assets find they can transfer such accounts to Loyola with very little actual cost to their families.